Action Research Project

 Action Research is a real-world scholarly project in which you'll be highly engaged — from selecting a research question that has meaning and relevance for you, through the planning and implementation of a best-practice intervention to improve learning.
 It's relevant research you'll put to work in your own classroom.
 It's scholarship that makes a difference.
 It's academic work that will challenge you and improve learning outcomes for your students.

-To wrap up your research, in your last term you'll take EDUC 892D: Action Research Project, the final course in the action research sequence.
+To wrap up your research, in your last term you'll enroll in Action Research Project, the final course in the action research sequence.
 You will study data collection techniques and strategies for analyzing and interpreting data.
 You will complete the action research project report and determine appropriate actions from the research.

 In this phase, you will also give a public presentation of the action research project in the final course, EDUC 680D: Teachers as Educational Leaders.
 You will present to a group of colleagues at a place of your choosing, such as a faculty meeting.